OpenSCAP/website/README.md

 Vulnerability Assessment focuses mainly on known security defects in the installed software whereas _Security Compliance_ asserts for correct software configuration.

+The search for security defects is aided by an enumeration of publicly known vulnerabilities.
+The MITRE Corporation collaborates with software vendors and they maintain a list of publicly known vulnerabilities in software products.
+The naming scheme is called _CVE_ (Common Vulnerability and Exposures) and it has become widely known and it is accepted by a community of software vendors.

 ## For Businesses
 + Protecting business